Let’s not abandon her. But America must not ignore the Palestinians, either. I answer objections throughout the post.

 5. The Gospel Traditions

-With this article (Part Five) we turn a corner away from archaeology and non-Christian written references to Gospel persons (the last three articles).
+With this article we turn a corner away from archaeology and non-Christian written references to Gospel persons (the last three articles).
 Now we discuss the preservation of Jesus’ ministry — his words and activity — after his crucifixion (and resurrection) and up to the time when the Gospels were written.

 4. Did Jesus Even Exist?